Ski: 2020-2021 Line Blade, 181 cm

 Shape / Rocker Profile

 It’s immediately obvious that the Blade has a unique shape.
 95 mm underfoot is nothing crazy, but when you combine that with a 154mm-wide tip (!!!), you get something very, very different.
-The Blade’s shovel is extremely wide compared to its waist, and its tail isn’t exactly narrow at 124 mm wide.
+The Blade’s shovel is extremely wide compared to its waist, and its tail isn’t exactly narrow at 124 mm wide (though it is significantly narrower than the tip).

 In terms of taper, well, there’s almost none.
 The Blade’s shovel does technically have a tiny bit of taper, but it’s very minimal compared to most skis in its class.
 And when I was measuring the Blade, the widest point in its tail is essentially at the very end — functionally, the ski has no tail taper.
 In other words, this ski has a ton of effective edge.